Professor James McLaughlin's Homepage

 Welcome!
-I am a Reader in Solar Physics at Northumbria University.
-I am a member of the Solar Physics Group (alternatively here) and I am based within the Department of Mathematics and Information Sciences.
+I am a Professor of Solar Physics at Northumbria University.
+I am a member of the Solar Physics research group (alternatively here) and I am based within the Department of Mathematics, Physics and Electrical Engineering.

 Below are details of my career and research interests to date, along with my contact details and links to my publications.